-It is important to check that any potential service provider offers a robust cyber security strategy.
-For example, does it include immutability which ensures your data cannot be modified or deleted?
+It is essential to check that any potential service provider offers a robust cyber security strategy.
+For example, does it include immutability, ensuring your data cannot be modified or deleted?
 How often do data backups occur?

 Asking those questions upfront will give you peace of mind that your data is safe.

-5. In the event of an incident or breach, how soon can I resume operations?
+5. In case of an incident or breach, how soon can I resume operations?

-Should your data be compromised, the length of time it takes your business to get back up and running, can determine its ongoing reputation, revenue, and productivity.
+Should your data be compromised, the time it takes your business to get back up and running can determine its ongoing reputation, revenue, and productivity.

-Added to that any potential regulatory fines or sanctions and the need for you to resume operations efficiently and quickly is paramount.
+Additionally, any potential regulatory fines or sanctions and your need to resume operations efficiently and quickly is paramount.

-With an hour downtime costing £55k for medium organisations, £500k for larger operations, you need to understand how much downtime you can afford and how fast the service provider can get you back on track.
+With an hour of downtime costing £55k for medium organisations and £500k for larger operations, you need to understand how much downtime you can afford and how fast the service provider can get you back on track.